RedPillAnalytics/checkmate-examples-archive/obi/README.md

 In the output, you'll notice the *UP-TO-DATE* status that Checkmate is reporting when running the dependent tasks.
 Checkmate is written to take advantage of the [Gradle Incremental Build](https://docs.gradle.org/current/userguide/more_about_tasks.html#sec:up_to_date_checks) feature.
 The catalog and metadata build tasks are not executed again, because none of the task input and output files have changed.
 This keeps Checkmate from re-running tasks that it doesn't have to.
 Rerunning tasks can always be forced by providing the `--rerun-tasks` command-line option.

-Let's take a look at what our Build, Bundle and Publish process generated.
+Let's take a look at what our Build and Publish process generated.
 If we look at the `obi/build` directory, we can see all the things that Checkmate built, with a subset displayed below:

 ```bash
 ls -l obi/build/*